lumen-org/lumen/README.md

 # README #

-Lumen is an interactive, visual web-application for exploration, comparision and validation of data and/or models derived from the data.
+Lumen is an interactive web-application for exploration, comparision and validation of data and/or models derived from the data.

 ### Setup ###

-Clone this repository into a folder <path> of your choice.
+Clone this repository into a folder `<path>` of your choice.
 If you simply want to run it, you are done.
 For a development setup see below.

 ### Running it ###

-1. start your local backend, if not running already.
+1. start the local backend, if not running already.
 Note that that Lumen is only the client but relies on a backend for storing and querying of data and models.
  This 'modelbase' must run at 'localhost:5000/webservice'.
-You can get it from [here](https://bitbucket.org/phlpp/modelbase).
+You can get it from [here](https://github.com/lumen-org/modelbase).
 2. open `html/lumen.html` in your chrome browser.

 NOTE: currently only the chrome browser is supported!